Navigating the Network

 [!NOTE] This module explores the core principles of Graph Traversals (BFS & DFS), deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.

-1. Concept Definition
+1. Problem Definition

 Graphs are nodes (vertices) connected by edges.
 Unlike trees, graphs can have cycles.
 To traverse them, we need to track visited nodes to avoid infinite loops.
+The objective is to visit every node in a graph systematically.

 Breadth-First Search (BFS)